beshungh/Sales-Supply-Chain-Analysis/README.md

 ```
 #### Setbacks of the script
 After successfully importing the datasets into the database, i noticed the script lacked ability to assign primary and foreign keys to tables, complicating referencing of primary keys by foreign keys in other tables and resulting in slow execution of queries with JOIN statments.
-Additionally, it neglects to create indexes for the tables, causing queries with WHERE and JOIN statements to execute slowly.
+Additionally, it neglected the creation of indexes for the tables, causing queries with WHERE and JOIN statements to execute slowly.
 Constraints were also not added to tables making the database lose its integrity and reliability.
 Although I plan to address these issues given more time, for now, I created the database manually.
 I started with designing an Entity Relationship Diagram to aid in establishing relationships between the different tables before i proceeded in the creation of the actual tables.

 ![ERD](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/956e6b6f-80dd-4fa4-ad10-a13f15d038ef)